-Apron collection systems may be operated by the tenant airlines (e.g., a freight apron operator, the dominant air carrier, or largest fixed base operator), or by the airport through a private operator or using their own employees.
+Apron collection systems may be operated by the tenant airlines (for example, a freight apron operator, the dominant air carrier, or largest fixed base operator), or by the airport through a private operator or using their own employees.
 Each facility needs to consider the best method of operating the apron collection system with the interests of all users in mind.

 Pavement joints on the apron surface need to be inspected annually.
 Any joints showing signs of defective sealant should be resealed, and any cracks in the pavement should be sealed to reduce migration of the deicing runoff into the subsurface drainage.
+Finally, storage tanks associated with the drainage system should be maintained and cleaned during the off-season to avoid odor and prevent corrosion or attack from residual deicing materials.

 The capital costs for apron collection systems using existing infrastructure and surface drainage techniques can be very low.
-Larger aprons require underground drains and piping and may become significantly costlier.
+Larger aprons require underground drains and piping and may become significantly more costly.
 If mechanical control and monitoring are required, the capital cost of conveyance facilities can be even higher.

-Though it may have a high capital cost, a large pipe gravity conveyance system can have relatively low operation and maintenance costs.
+Though it may have a high capital cost, a large pipe gravity conveyance system can have nearly no operation and maintenance costs.
 Mechanical systems add significantly to the O&M costs because of the more complex nature of the facilities, the need for monitoring and data collection, and the ability to develop and implement control strategies.